 Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification

 d.
 Dunton Bassett - 40,

 e.
 Foxton - 10,

 f.
 Gilmorton - 25,

-g. e.
-Great Easton with Bringhurst - 30,
+g.
+Great Easton with Bringhurst -30,

-h. f.
+h. e.
 Hallaton - 30,

-i.g.
+i.f.
 Lubenham - 35 5,

-j. h.
+j. g.
 Medbourne - 30,

-k. i.
+k. h.
 South Kilworth 20 19 ,

-⊦. j.
+∔i.
 Swinford - 35 31 ,

-m . k Tilton on the Hill - 35,
+m. i.
+Tilton on the Hill - 35,

-n.
-I. Tugby - 15.
+n.k.
+Tugby - 15.

 H1 Explanation (Extracts)

-4,82 dwe the dwe req be t figu 3 The full objectively assessed housing need (OAN) for the Leicester and Leicestershire HMA is 29 dwellings per annum between 2011 and 2031 (96,580 total) and for Harborough District is 532 ellings per annum between 2011 and 2031 (HEDNA, Table 89), giving a total plan requirement across 20 year plan period of 10,640 dwellings giving an OAN for the 20 year plan period of 10,640 ellings.
-Taking account of housing needs arising from growth at Magna Park, the housing uirement is 557 dpa, or 11,140 for the plan period, as explained in more detail below.
-This will the basis for calculating the five year supply of deliverable housing land.
-This is a minimum tre.
+5.1.3 The full objectively assessed housing need (OAN) for the Leicester and Leicestershire HMA is 4,829 dwellings per annum between 2011 and 2031 (96,580 total) and for Harborough District is 532 dwellings per annum between 2011 and 2031 (HEDNA, Table 89), giving a total plan requirement across the 20 year plan period of 10,640 dwellings giving an OAN for the 20 year plan period of 10,640 dwellings.
+Taking account of housing needs arising from growth at Magna Park, the housing requirement is 557 dpa, or 11,140 for the plan period, as explained in more detail below.
+This will be the basis for calculating the five year supply of deliverable housing land.
+This is a minimum figure.
 The Plan provides housing land for a minimum of 12,800 dwellings over the plan period.
-In provides for a contingency and is explained in more detail below.
-4 Further to the HEDNA, another study was undertaken to consider the potential impact on housing
+This provides for a contingency and is explained in more detail below.

-Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification requirements of the strategic storage and distribution growth proposed at Magna Pwith Policy BE2 Strategic distribution.
-The Magna Park Employment Growth Sensit concluded that the HEDNA's objectively assessed housing needs (OAN) remain truthe Leicester and Leicester HMA and the Harborough District.
-However, taking acc particularly reducing the need for out-commuting and thereby helping to increase the self-containment of communities (from 19% currently to 25% in future), there is a new distribution of housing growth across the Leicester and Leicestershire area.
-This relead to a modest increase in housing requirements in Harborough District over and order to help house the new workers expected to be employed at Magna Park.
-The Employment Growth Sensitivity Study identified that the 700,000 sq m. of strategic distribution proposed for the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 results in the need for application of the plan period within Policy BE2 ivity Study, 2017 ue and robust both for ount of Objective 2, he sustainability and eed for a small resedistribution would above the OAN, in Magna Park storage and oproximately 25 more in District of 557 an period of 11,140 om 2011 to 2031.
-Of e granting of planning anticipated on Dwellings Completions (already built, as at 31 March 2017 8) 2,458 3,042 Commitments (with planning permission or allocated through neighbourhood plans, as at 31 March 2017 8) 5,45 4 5,750
+Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification requirements of the strategic storage and distribution growth proposed at Magna P with Policy BE2 Strategic distribution .
+The Magna Park Employment Growth Sensit concluded that the HEDNA's objectively assessed housing needs (OAN) remain tru the Leicester and Leicester HMA and the Harborough District.
+However, taking acc particularly reducing the need for out-commuting and thereby helping to increase th self-containment of communities (from 19% currently to 25% in future), there is a n distribution of housing growth across the Leicester and Leicestershire area.
+This re- lead to a modest increase in housing requirements in Harborough District over and order to help house the new workers expected to be employed at Magna Park.
+The Employment Growth Sensitivity Study identified that the 700,000 sq m. of strategic distribution proposed for the plan period within Policy BE2 results in the need for ap dwellings per annum.
+This results in an overall housing requirement for Harboroug dwellings per annum, which amounts to a total housing requirement for the plan dwellings. ivity Study, 2017 ue and robust both for count of Objective 2, ne sustainability and eed for a small re- e-distribution would above the OAN, in e Magna Park storage and oproximately 25 more h District of 557 an period of 11,140 Dwellings Completions (already built, as at 31 March 2017 8 ) 2,458 3,042 Commitments (with planning permission or allocated through neighbourhood plans, as at 31 March 2017 $\underline{8}$ ) 5,45 4